davidkhala/gcp-collection/bigQuery/cost-control.md

   - Perform a dry run by using the:
     - `--dry_run` flag in the `bq` command-line tool
     - `dryRun` parameter when submitting a query job using the API

+## From operation
+- Using the pricing calculator
+- Use the maximum bytes billed setting to limit query costs.
+-